-Amazing sculptures made of trash by street artist Bordallo II are spread on many places around Lisbon.
+Amazing installations made of trash are spread on many places around Lisbon.
 How many can you find?

 What’s this?
 Lisbon is a city of street art and amazing paintings are all over many buildings and walls wherever you go.
 However, not all of them are just graffiti.
 An artist called Bordallo II makes amazing sculptures using trash found on waste dumps or in abandoned factories.
 And if you are perceptive and search a bit, you can see some of them in several areas in Lisbon.

 I was so astonished by the collection called trash animals when I saw some pictures, that I wanted to find a bit more about the location of all the artworks.
 The series tries to warn about the issue of enourmous waste produced by our society and raise awareness about the fact that the trash becomes a serious issue for our planet, which needs to be taken seriously and solved.